 Scientist: Climate Change, Rising Sea Levels Could Cause More Sandy-Level FloodingAn expert told CBS News that environmental shifts caused by climate change could lead to coastal flooding the likes of which was seen during Superstorm Sandy.

-“I wish I had a kayak!"
+Rain Swamps Norwich"I wish I had a kayak!"

 Larson & Local Officials Tour Pumping Station and Levees In HartfordOfficials took a look at the aging system of levees and pumping stations protecting Hartford and East Hartford from flooding on the Connecticut River.

 Some Flooding Along ShorelineSome flooding has been reported in low-lying areas along the Connecticut shoreline due to a combination of rain and wind.

 Opinion: Sandy Reminds Us Of The Need For FEMA And That Romney Would Shut It DownRomney was asked at a presidential debate whether FEMA should be shut down in light of the deficit.
 Romney replied that FEMA should "absolutely" be shut down.
 He was asked specifically if that included disaster relief.
 He replied that it was "immoral" to provide such relief in the face of "larger debts", emphasizing that "it makes no sense at all" to have such programs.

 Flooding Hits BristolA Connecticut school has lost up to $60,000 worth of books in its library and elsewhere because of flooding caused by the remnants of Hurricane Irene.